3 errors that destroy the sales force in B2B companies

 SDR or BDR: the prospecting role

-The SDR (Sales Development Representative) or BDR (Business Development Representative) is the profile responsible for generating new opportunities through active outbound activity.
-Their role is to identify target accounts, contact them, generate interest, and qualify if there is a fit before passing them to the closing team.
+The SDR (Sales Development Representative) or BDR (Business Development Representative) is the profile responsible for generating new opportunities through active prospecting.
+Their function is to identify target accounts, contact them, generate interest, and qualify if there is a fit before passing them to the closing team.

-This is the first link in the sales force chain.
+It is the first link in the sales force.
 If it does not work well, the pipeline dries up and the closing team has nothing to work with.

 Account Executive: the closing role

-The Account Executive (AE) manages the sales process from the first qualified meeting through to completion.
-This is the profile that drives conversations, addresses objections, builds proposals, and takes the deal to signing.
+The Account Executive (AE) manages the sales process from the first qualified meeting to the close.
+It is the profile that drives conversations, answers objections, builds the proposal, and takes the deal to signature.
 In a well-structured sales force, the AE does not prospect.
 Their time is too valuable to spend on pipeline generation activity.

 Account Manager: the retention and expansion role

-The Account Manager handles clients after closing.
-They manage the relationship, identify expansion opportunities, and prevent churn.
-In many B2B companies, this role does not formally exist and the AE does everything, resulting in a cost in time and focus for the sales force.
+The Account Manager takes care of customers after the close.
+They manage the relationship, detect expansion opportunities, and prevent churn.
+In many B2B companies, this role does not formally exist and the AE does everything, with the consequent cost in time and focus for the sales force.

-Error 1: failing to separate prospecting and closing roles
+Error 1: not separating the prospecting and closing roles

-The first mistake that destroys the sales force in B2B is asking the same profiles to perform both prospecting and closing at the same time.
-This is the all-in-one sales rep model: they find clients, call them, hold the meeting, send the proposal, and close the deal.
+The first error that destroys the sales force in B2B is asking the same profiles to do prospecting and closing at the same time.
+It is the all-in-one salesperson model: they find customers, call them, have the meeting, send the proposal, and close the deal.

-The problem is that these two functions require different skills, different tempos, and different mindsets.
-A good prospector is comfortable with rejection, disciplined with volumes, and has a funnel-oriented vision.
+The problem is that these two functions require different skills, different paces, and different mindsets.
+A good prospector is comfortable with rejection, disciplined with volumes, and has a funnel vision.
 A good closer is empathetic, strategic in deal management, and detail-oriented regarding the proposal.

-When one person does both, it is normal for them to do one well and the other average.
-And depending on where the pipeline stands at any point in the month, they will prioritize one over the other.
-The result is a sales force with peaks and valleys instead of a steady flow.
+When one person does both, they typically do one well and the other average.
+And depending on where the pipeline is at that point in the month, they will prioritize one over the other.
+The result is a sales force with peaks and valleys instead of a constant flow.

 How to resolve it

 The solution is to separate the roles.
-If the company does not have the budget to hire a dedicated SDR, it can consider an external sales force for outbound: an external SDR team that feeds the pipeline while the internal team focuses on closing.
-For more details on this model, consult our guide on sales outsourcing.
+If the company does not have the budget to hire a dedicated SDR, it can consider an external sales force for prospecting: an external team of SDRs that feeds the pipeline while the internal team focuses on closing.
+For more details on this model, you can consult our sales strategy consulting page.

 Error 2: not having a documented sales process

-The second mistake is operating the sales force without a documented process.
-Each sales representative sells in their own way, using their own pitch, their own cadence, and their own qualification criteria.
+The second error is operating the sales force without a documented process.
+Each salesperson sells their own way, with their own pitch, their own cadence, and their own qualification criteria.
 When something works, it is hard to know why.
 When something fails, it is impossible to identify where.

-A documented sales process defines what happens in each phase of the pipeline, what needs to occur for a deal to move to the next phase, what questions are asked in each meeting, and what criteria determine whether an opportunity is qualified or not.
+A documented sales process defines what happens at each stage of the pipeline, what must occur for a deal to move to the next stage, what questions are asked in each meeting, and what criteria determine whether an opportunity is qualified or not.

 How to resolve it

 Documenting the process does not require months.
-It requires sitting down with the team, mapping out what actually happens from first contact to close, and transferring it to the CRM.
-For more details on how to structure the process, consult our guide on B2B sales strategy.
+It requires sitting down with the team, mapping out what actually happens from the first contact to the close, and transferring it to the CRM.
+For more details on how to structure the process, consult our B2B sales strategy guide.

 Error 3: measuring activity instead of results

-An SDR who makes 200 calls a week with a 0.5% conversion rate to qualified meetings has a quality problem, not a quantity problem.
-If you only measure call volume, that problem goes unnoticed.
-If you measure the conversion rate, it appears immediately.
+An SDR who makes 200 calls a week with a 0.5% conversion rate to a qualified meeting has a quality problem, not a quantity problem.
+If only call volume is measured, that problem is not visible.
+If the conversion rate is measured, it appears immediately.

 How to resolve it

-The first step is to define the correct metrics for each phase and configure them in the CRM.
-A great way to automate your sales force is to connect these metrics to real-time dashboards so that the sales director does not have to wait for manual weekend reporting to see how the team is performing.
+The first step is to define the correct metrics per phase and configure them in the CRM.
+A good way to automate the sales force is to connect those metrics to real-time dashboards so that the sales director does not have to wait for the weekend manual report to know how the team is doing.

 las metricas te ayudan a visualizar si tu fuerza de ventas b2b genera resultados optimos